AdobeDocs/workfront.en/help/quicksilver/maestro/create-a-taxonomy.md

 # Create a taxonomy

-Taxonomies are reusable record types that capture attributes about operational record types in Adobe Workfront Maestro.
+Taxonomies are record types that capture attributes about operational record types in Adobe Maestro.

 For example, Campaign can be an operational record type.
 The following are taxonomies which capture attributes about the Campaign record type: Region, Address, Audience, Country.